historic-trails/website/sites/fort-larned-national-historic-site.md

 # Fort Larned National Historic Site
 {% include figure.html
-  class="img-right"
+  class="img-left"
-  width="100%"
+  width="33%"
   caption="Troops marching on the parade grounds at Fort Larned, 1961.
-These would have been some of the first troops stationed in permanent buildings." image-url="fort-larned-troops.jpg" source-url="https://www.kansasmemory.org/item/225889"
+These were some of the first troops that were stationed in permanent buildings." image-url="fort-larned-troops.jpg" source-url="https://www.kansasmemory.org/item/225889"
 %}